By Dr. Kris Chandroo

 Advice #3: Compound the medication into a flavoured chew tab, Mini-Melt or exchange the tablet for the liquid or vice versa:

 Who this works for: Cats who want food, are food motivated, and are not so badly affected by their illness that their appetite has disappeared.
 This can work for cats who don’t mind liquids going in the mouth, because they prefer it to a tablet or capsule.
 Compounding means that you are taking the active ingredient in the medication and changing the packaging around it (i.e. from standard tablet to yummy chew tablet).
-By changing the texture and flavour, it’s a different experience for them, so the food or treat motivated cat might handle this much better than a raw tablet.
+By changing the texture and flavor, it’s a different experience for them, so the food or treat motivated cat might handle this much better than a raw tablet.
 What is a Mini-Melt?
 It is a compounded tablet that dissolve quickly once exposed to saliva, so giving the medication is less dependent on swallowing a whole tablet.

 Who this doesn’t work for: Scared cats, picky eaters, or cats who are food averse.
 Are you sensing a trend here?